-- Have worked for the employer for at least 12 months; - · Have at least 1,250 hours of service in the 12 months before taking leave; and - .
-Work at a location where the employer has at least 50 employees within 75 miles of the employee's worksite.
+- Have worked for the employer for at least 12 months; - Have at least 1,250 hours of service in the 12 months before taking leave; and - .
+Work at a location where the employer has at least 50 employees within 75 miles of the employee's worksite. - Special "hours of service" requirements apply to airline flight crew employees.